World music

-World music is an English phrase for styles of music from non-Western countries, including quasi-traditional, intercultural, and traditional music.
-World music's inclusive nature and elasticity as a musical category pose obstacles to a universal definition, but its ethic of interest in the culturally exotic is encapsulated in Roots magazine's description of the genre as "local music from out there".
+"World music" is an English phrase for styles of music from non-English speaking countries, including quasi-traditional, intercultural, and traditional music.
+World music's broad nature and elasticity as a musical category pose obstacles to a universal definition, but its ethic of interest in the culturally exotic is encapsulated in Roots magazine's description of the genre as "local music from out there."

-This music that does not follow "North American or British pop and folk traditions" was given the term "world music" by music industries in Europe and North America.
+There are several conflicting definitions for world music.
+Music that does not follow "North American or British pop and folk traditions" was given the term "world music" by music industries in Europe and North America.
 The term was popularized in the 1980s as a marketing category for non-Western traditional music.
-It has grown to include subgenres such as ethnic fusion (Clannad, Ry Cooder, Enya, etc.) and worldbeat.
+It has grown to include subgenres such as ethnic fusion (Clannad, Ry Cooder, Enya) and worldbeat.

 Lexicology

 The term "world music" has been credited to ethnomusicologist Robert E. Brown, who coined it in the early 1960s at Wesleyan University in Connecticut, where he developed undergraduate through doctoral programs in the discipline.
 To enhance the learning process (John Hill), he invited more than a dozen visiting performers from Africa and Asia and began a world music concert series.
 The term became current in the 1980s as a marketing/classificatory device in the media and the music industry.
-There are several conflicting definitions for world music.
-One is that it consists of "all the music in the world", though such a broad definition renders the term virtually meaningless.